mochenyang/Responsible-AI/book/content/2-1-intro.md

 ## Why Is Interpretable ML Important?

 In decision-making systems where machine learning models play an important role, having interpretable models (vs. opaque, "black-box" models) is instrumental for achieving _accountability_ and enhance _trust_.

+## Why is Interpretable ML Hard?

+There is a proliferation of interpretable ML techniques and tools, but data scientists may not always understand them or use them in the intended manner {cite:p}`kaur2020interpreting`.